 2. Further, the remaining three to four percent is scattered out among literally tens of thousands of much smaller and more difficult to locate players whereas institutional venture capital is concentrated in about 547 funds.
 Venture capital funds may have a particular and somewhat peculiar way of doing business but the alternative is like searching for a needle in a hayfield.

 3. Although there is no such thing as an easy venture capital deal, availability of capital is not the problem.
-In terms of dollars invested on an annual basis, the VC industry is more than twice as robust as what it was in 1997.
+In terms of dollars invested on an annual basis, the VC industry is now more than ten times as robust as it was in 1996, a year that saw the successful launches of Alexa, Ask Jeeves, Expedia, Lucent Technologies, Stamps.com and Travelocity.
 The challenge lies in developing a credible and attractive offering and then selling the deal on terms that make sense for both money and management.

 Wouldn’t I have a better chance going after so-called angels rather than VCs?

 A lot of entrepreneurs are intimidated by VCs and think they are going to have an easier time pitching their deal to so-called angels.
 The reality is that, for a number of reasons, angels are much more difficult to locate, identify and work with.